MontiCore/montithings/README.md

 your password is most likely the password you use everywhere else to login with you TIM id (TIM id has the form `xy123456`).

+**Q:** "I cant execute the binary.
+It says something like 'cannot execute binary file' (or something similar)"<br>
+**A:** You most likely compiled the binary using Docker and are now trying to execute it outside of the container.
+As the different operating systems use different formats for their binaries, this doesn't work.
+If you have some time to waste, you can read more about the different file formats on Wikipedia:
+[ELF][elf] (Linux), [Mach-O][mach-o] (macOS), [Portable Executable][portable-executable] (Windows).

 # License